action #15108: [sle][functional][u][epic] Modules (Installation + migration)

 Why automate?
 Can we not just check once in a package list on IBS it's there?
 Unless we are talking about running salt, that's a different story.
 As we added a simple "ping" test to openQA and run it as part of openSUSE we can also add it to SLE (it's more complicated though because of relying on the module).

-#2 Updated by RBrownSUSE over 3 years ago
+#2 Updated by RBrownSUSE almost 4 years ago

 - Status changed from Feedback to New